shader-slang/spec/proposals/030-interface-method-default-impl.md

     .getVal := IFoo_getVal_defaultImpl<Impl>;
 }
 ```

+Note that a method in a confirming type that overrides the default implementation in the interface must be explicitly marked as `override`.
+Overriding a function that is not declared in any base interfaces is an error.

 An interesting question is what should the expected behavior be when there are overlapping method declarations in interface hierarchies.
 Consider the following: